MohammadShakhatreh/wn-server/Report/Report.md

     if(open && locked)
         throw new IllegalArgumentException("The lock can't be open and locked at the same time.");

-    if(key == null && locked)
-        throw new IllegalArgumentException("You have to provide a key if you want to lock things.");

     this.open = open;
     this.locked = locked;
 }
 ```

-`Objects.requireNonNull` is used when ever appropriate.
+`Objects.requireNonNull` is used when ever appropriate in the project.

 ## Item 53: Use varargs judiciously